Information for general practitioners

 These pages are specifically for healthcare professionals working in general practice.
 They are designed to be a comprehensive source of the latest research and guidance, facilitating best practice and early diagnosis of ovarian cancer in general practice.

 The diagnosis section describes the key recommendations outlined in the NICE guideline CG122 Ovarian Cancer: The recognition and initial management of ovarian cancer; including clear guidance on recognising and managing potentially symptomatic women in primary care.
+The treatment section provides information on surgery and chemotherapy.

 Our section on familial ovarian cancer contains information about the genes known to be mutated in familial ovarian cancer; and also offers guidance on the steps to take if a patient presents with a possible family history of ovarian cancer.